Interactive Code Generation via Test-Driven User-Intent Formalization

 \subsection{Static mutation of tests with \staticMutateTests{}}

-Given an initial set of candidate tests in $U$, one can perform various static mutations of a given test $t$ to yield new test cases and prune away unnecessary test cases.
+Given an initial set of candidate tests in $U$, one can perform various syntactic mutations of a given test $t$ to yield new test cases.
 For each test $t \in U$, we consider two options for statically mutating it: \begin{itemize} \item In case a test has a parsing error, we consider the longest prefix of $t$ that parses. \item We consider the prefix of $t$ up to the first assertion; since each assertion is a point of failure, considering only one assertion maximizes the chance of a test passing.
 We refer to this technique as \texttt{single-assert}. \end{itemize}

-Finally, we can safely prune a test $t$ if (a) $t$ has a syntax error, or (b) if $t$ does not contain any assertions, in which case it will not help formalize the intent.

-However, note that some of these decisions (such as \texttt{single-assert}) may also adversely impact the performance as it weakens the tests.
+However, note that some of these decisions (such as \texttt{single-assert}) may also adversely impact the performance as it weakens the checks in the tests.